nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Marking one or more tasks as done: `done_task`
-Marks one or more task from SOChedule Task List as completed.
+Marks one or more task from the task list as completed.

 Format: `done_task INDEX1 [INDEX2] ...`
 * Marks the task(s) at the specified INDEX(es) as complete.